-Our service delivery for Digital Transformation is summarized as follows:
+ICT's service delivery for Digital Transformation is summarized as follows:

-ICT Group is a IoT Central Key Partner of Microsoft.
-IoT Central is the standard SaaS (Software as a Service) solution from Microsoft for connecting devices to MS Azure.
+The ICT Group is also a "IoT Central" Key Partner of Microsoft.

+IoT Central is the standard SAAS (Software as a Service) solution from Microsoft for connecting devices to MS Azure.